theOtherLuke/nordlynx-router/webui/readme.md

 # NordVPN Router - WebUI
 #### *2025-05-08*
 I have developed a basic webui using node.js and websockets.
 In the coming weeks I hope to post a working version along with installation instructions.
+I will also be integrating an option to install the webui as part of the `setup-router.sh` script.

 ### Features -
 * Pages for status, settings, account, about, and login
 * Uses bash scripts on the backend to interact with the service and serve info to the node server